angelaz/asaquilt/shelf4.md

 Here's each book sewn to the top bit:
 ![Fabrics for shelf #4 sewn to their tops](/images/sewnshelf4.jpg)

-and ironed:
+And ironed:
 ![Fabrics for shelf #4 sewn & ironed](/images/ironedshelf4.jpg)

 Then it's time to start sewing the books to each other.
 Here's a couple of them sewn:
 ![Starting to sew the books to each other](/images/sewn4_1.jpg)

-all of them sewn and ironed:
+All of them sewn and ironed:
 ![Sewing the books to each other](/images/sewn4_2.jpg)

 And repeat until done!
 Here are front and back views of the completed shelf:
 ![Front of shelf #4](/images/front4.jpg)
 ![Back of shelf #4](/images/back4.jpg)